 Though Medicare and Medicaid are not the same thing, CMS manages both Medicare and Medicaid in Kentucky.
 Medicare is for seniors and those with certain disabilities, while Medicaid is for low-income individuals and the disabled.
 It is possible to qualify for both Medicare and Medicaid in Kentucky.

-If you have both Medicare and Medicaid in Kentucky, you’ll also qualify for additional benefits.
+If you have both Medicare and Medicaid in Kentucky, you may also qualify for additional benefits.
 You can be granted a special enrollment period, which means you don’t have to wait for the annual enrollment period in the fall to make changes to your coverage.
 You may also qualify for Extra Help, a Medicare prescription drug cost savings program, or another type of Medicare Savings Program in Kentucky.

 All types of Medicare Plans are available in Kentucky.
 That includes Original Medicare (Part A and B), Medicare Advantage (Part C), prescription drug plans (Part D), and Medicare Supplements (Medigap).